2xic/optimization-playground/notes/llm.md

 - Conclusion is that LLMs are still undertrained.
 - References [chinchilla's wild implications](https://www.lesswrong.com/posts/6Fpvch8RR29qLEWNH/chinchilla-s-wild-implications) which was an interesting post on how data is the bottleneck and not the size of the model.

+[Large language models are having their Stable Diffusion moment](https://simonwillison.net/2023/Mar/11/llama/) thanks to [https://github.com/ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) allowing llama to run on a cpu.
+It's a plain C++ implementation, and uses 4-bit quantization to reduce the memory load and allows it to run on less powerful hardware.

 ### [Theory of Mind May Have Spontaneously Emerged in Large Language Models](https://arxiv.org/pdf/2302.02083.pdf)
 - This one is interesting, humans have the ability to somewhat understand other people mental state, or at least understand that people view the world differently.
 - Previous models (before 2022) have not have this ability, and done poorly on evaluation tasks for it.
 However after 2022 models released by OpenAI have started to do well on this kind of tasks.